This table shows each bank’s prediction between March 2026 and March 2027.

 Mark told me, “I’ve been waiting for the bottom, but I didn’t realise we’d already passed it.”

-For Mark, understanding house price predictions wasn’t about trying to time the market perfectly.
+For Mark, understanding house price predictions wasn’t about timing the market perfectly.
 It was about having the confidence to make a decision based on facts, not fear.

 And maybe it’s the same for you.